timrogers/obsidian-share-as-gist/README.md

 1. If you want to get the URL of your gist after creating it, open the Command Palette and type "gist".
 Pick the "Copy gist URL" command.
 If you have multiple gists for your note, you'll have to pick which one you want the URL for.

 1. To open your gist after creating it, open the Command Palette and find the "Open gist" command.
 If you have multiple gists for your note, you'll have to pick which one you want to open.

+1. To delete a gist after creating one, open the Command Palette and find the "Delete gist" command.
+If you have multiple gists for your note, you'll have to pick which one you want to throw out.

 ## Customisable settings